The Big Questions About Scholarship Taxability

 However, if you’re using all or part of your scholarship funds to cover room and board, travel, tutoring services or optional supplies, that money will be treated as taxable income.
-Since private scholarships are often more lenient about how funds can be used, it’s important to know in advance that you might face tax penalties—and if COVID-19 is affecting your living situation or adding extra technology or travel costs, make sure you plan accordingly so you don’t have any unpleasant surprises when tax season rolls around.
+Since private scholarships are often more lenient about how funds can be used, it’s important to know in advance that you might face tax penalties if you’re using private scholarship funds to pay for extra living expenses, technology or travel costs.

-Here’s more on taxability, including a guide to the necessary IRS forms and worksheets.
+Here’s more on scholarship taxability from TaxSlayer, including a guide to the necessary IRS forms and worksheets.
 Keep reading for our tips on reducing your potential tax burden.